 3. What information do we collect and hold

-- contact information and identification such as your name, date of birth, telephone number(s), email address(es), residential and/or business address(es), ABN, demographic information (such as postcode, age, gender) and driver’s licence details;
+- contact information and identification such as your name, date of birth, telephone number(s), email address(es), residential and/or business address(es), business name, ABN, demographic information (such as postcode, age, gender) and driver’s licence details;

 - payment details (such as account or credit card details) and payment-related information in connection with your purchase of our products and/or services;

-- vehicle warranty and servicing details provided by our dealer network, affiliates or third parties including vehicle registration, vehicle purchase details, name of your selling or servicing Cupra dealer, service appointment bookings, vehicle service and repair history (including in relation to warranty, repairs and recalls, if applicable), data collected as a result of on-board vehicle telematics;
+- vehicle warranty and servicing details provided by our agent network, affiliates or third parties including vehicle registration, vehicle purchase details, name of your selling or servicing CUPRA agent, service appointment bookings, vehicle service and repair history (including in relation to warranty, repairs and recalls, if applicable), geo-location data and data collected as a result of on-board vehicle telematics;

-- information collected from marketing campaigns, product research, customer surveys, your interactions with Cupra including via social media, or publicly available information that you post or publish;
+- information collected from marketing campaigns, product research, customer surveys, your interactions with CUPRA including via social media, or publicly available information that you post or publish; and

 - any other relevant information.

 Sensitive information: We will only collect sensitive information about you with your consent (unless we are otherwise allowed or required by law to collect that information).
-Sensitive information includes information about your health, race, ethnic origin and religious beliefs.
+Sensitive information includes information about, for example, your health, race, ethnic origin and religious beliefs.

 Information we collect automatically

-Whenever you visit or interact with Cupra’s website or other online platforms (“Platforms”), we, as well as any third-party service provider and/or advertiser, may use a variety of technologies that automatically or passively record information about how the Platform is accessed and used (“Usage Information”).
-Usage Information may include your IP address or other unique identifier for the device used to access a Platform ("Device Identifier"), browser type, “Device” type (computer, mobile phone, tablet or other device), operation system, application version, date and time of visit, pages viewed, preceding page views and your use of features or applications on the Platform such as interactions with connections or groups.
+Whenever you visit or interact with CUPRA’s website or other online platforms (“Platforms”), we, as well as third-party service providers and/or advertisers, may use a variety of technologies that automatically or passively record information about how the Platform is accessed and used (“Usage Information”).
+Usage Information may include your IP address or other unique identifier for the device used to access a Platform ("Device Identifier"), browser type, device type (computer, mobile phone, tablet or other device), operation system, application version, date and time of visit, pages viewed, preceding page views and your use of features or applications on the Platform such as interactions with connections or groups.